ahmed-hossam-aboelhassan/OnlineLearningManagementSystem/README.md

- •
+🔒 Security & Error Handling
- Enforced robust security with role-based access control, JWT authentication, and method-level security while centralizing error handling using Controller Advice.
+Implemented robust role-based access control with JWT authentication and method-level security.

- •
+Centralized exception management using Spring's Controller Advice for cleaner and consistent error handling.

+🎓 Course & Content Management
- Designed a structured content management system by enabling instructors to create, update, and manage courses, videos, assignments, and quizzes, with AWS S3 integration for video storage.(AWS S3 still to be included)
+Designed a flexible system for instructors to create, update, and manage courses, including videos, assignments, and quizzes.

- •
+Planned AWS S3 integration for scalable video storage (currently in progress).

+🧩 Clean Architecture & Code Design
- Implemented a modular architecture using DAO, DTO, and Mapper to separate concerns, optimize data transformation, and streamline database interactions.
+Adopted a modular architecture using DAO, DTO, and Mapper patterns to separate concerns and streamline data transformations.

- •
+Ensured maintainability and scalability through clean code practices.

+⚙️ Database & API Optimization
- Optimized database and API performance by leveraging MySQL with soft deletes, implementing pagination, sorting, and query parameters, and designing HATEOAS-driven RESTful APIs.
+Utilized MySQL with soft deletes, pagination, sorting, and query parameters to enhance performance.

- •
+Developed HATEOAS-compliant RESTful APIs for better client navigation and interaction.

+🔔 Real-Time Features & Notifications
+Built WebSocket-based real-time chat for interactive communication.

- Engineered real-time features and notifications by building WebSocket-based chat and delivering real-time and email alerts for assignments, grades, and course availability.
+Implemented real-time and email notifications for key events like assignments, grades, and course updates.